 Contrast this with mediation, in which the parties book the joint mediation sessions for dates that suit all parties, agree the specific issues in dispute and focus their discussions on those issues.
 This means that time and cost is not wasted discussing agreed issues.
 The parties are on an equal footing because the mediator is jointly instructed and independent.
 The mediator is not on “one person’s side” as is the case when you have a lawyer representing you in court proceedings.
 Usually couples share their costs equally so there is just one professional to pay for, not two or more.

 Choosing a mediator

 When considering mediation, you should choose a mediator carefully.
 It is advisable to choose someone who is dual qualified as a family law solicitor as well as a mediator because whilst they cannot give tailored legal advice to individuals in the mediation process, they hold a working knowledge and understanding of how the process works, the legal principles involved and how to progress and settle the matter in a way that the law would expect.

 Individual parties can of course, and are encouraged to, obtain tailored legal advice from their solicitor in between mediation sessions to ensure mediation negotiations run smoothly and both parties know the sort of outcome they should hope to achieve.

 Our mediators are highly experienced family law solicitors that practice both as solicitors and mediators on a daily basis.
-If you are interested in trying mediation, please do not hesitate to contact our family law team on 01483 679332 or email Kate Newton.
+If you are interested in trying mediation, please do not hesitate to contact our family law team on 020 3811 2894 or email Susi Gillespie.